-Although the French name Presque Isle means "almost an island," the area has actually been a real island several times.
+The French name Presque Isle means “almost an island.”
+The park area has been a real island several times.
 Storm waves have broken through the neck to isolate the main section of the spit at least four times since 1819.

 A number of shoreline management techniques dating to the 1800s have been used to compensate for the loss of beach sand and serve to protect the park.
 Since 1819, the U.S. Army Corps of Engineers has attempted to control erosion at Presque Isle and has successfully closed a number of breaches in the neck of the peninsula caused by storms.

-Efforts to control beach erosion now consists of a combined thrust of beach nourishment and 58 breakwaters.
-Breakwaters slow erosion by partially blocking the waves; as the waves lose energy, they drop sand.
-The result is less sand carried along the shoreline and a "building out" of the beaches.
+Efforts to control beach erosion now consist of a combined thrust of 58 breakwaters and beach nourishment.
+Breakwaters slow erosion by partially blocking the waves, reducing wave energy.
+Weakened waves drop sand, which results in less sand carried along the shoreline and a “building out” of the beaches.
 The breakwaters have reduced the huge volumes of sand required to nourish the beaches.

 Gull Point: A Fragile Ecosystem